RubioApps/RubioGuard/docs/7-Administrative options.md

 # Administrative options

 This is the simpliest block of this tutorial.
-Here we define the parameters that ensure that Squid Proxy Server runs correctly with the Operating System.
+Here we define the settings that ensure that Squid Proxy Server runs correctly with your Operating System.

-Here I define the PID, the user and the name of the host that will be visible by the remote servers.
+Here, I defined the locaiton of the PID, the username  and the name of the host that will be visible by the remote servers.

 ```
 pid_filename /run/squid.pid